artifakt-io/base-vuejs/README.md

 ## Pre configurated Docker compose stack

-You can use this stack to run a complete Sylius stack with MySQL in a few docker-compose lines.
+You can use this stack to run a simple VueJs stqck in a few docker-compose lines.

 ```
 docker-compose --env-file=.env up -d --build
 ```

+NOTE: this sample repo takes code source from `src` folder.
+If you need this changed, please update the CODE_ROOT argument accordingly in `docker-compose.yaml`

 ## Adding custom code